Bad-ri/Selenium-Amazon-Testing/README.md

 1 - Clone this repository to your local machine.
 2 - nstall the required dependencies using Maven.
 3 - Download the latest version of EdgeDriver and place it in the project's root directory.
-4 - Open the config.properties file and update the browser property to chrome.
+4 - Open the config.properties file and update the browser property to edge.
 5 - Running the Tests
 ```